 The Pacific Theological College (PTC) in Suva, Fiji, is an ecumenical theological college that offers a full range of academic programs aimed at serving and equipping future leaders of the Pacific churches.
 The CCCAS is 1 of 20 Pacific churches regarded as a “founding member” of PTC.
 Presently, the CCCAS is represented on the Executive Council that oversees the operation of PTC.

 The National Council of Churches in American Samoa (NCCAS) is the local body of the World Council of Churches (WCC) in American Samoa.
-Founded is 1985, the CCCAS is a founding member of the NCCAS, along with the Anglican church, Baptist church, Roman Catholic church, Nazarene, Church of Jesus Christ, and the Methodist Church in American Samoa.
+Founded in 1985, the CCCAS is a founding member of the NCCAS, along with the Roman Catholic church Samoa Diocese, the Nazarenes, the CCJS church, and the Methodist church in American Samoa.